← Return to Blog Index

 The Investment Model

 However, the economic equation shifts dramatically in subsequent years.
-Once AI systems are operational, ongoing costs primarily involve maintenance, retraining, and incremental improvements.
+Once AI systems are operational, ongoing costs primarily involve maintenance and incremental improvements.
 There are no escalating subscription fees tied to transaction volumes or user counts.
-The models run efficiently on cloud infrastructure with predictable costs.
-Most importantly, the value delivered increases over time as models improve with more data, rather than remaining static as with most SaaS offerings.

 SaaS Economics